pascal-fb-martin/HouseSprinkler/README.md

 Note that zones can be activated manually from the web UI, bypassing any program configuration, and programs can be activated manually from the web UI, bypassing any schedule rules.

+The HouseSprinkler configuration is defined in a JSON file, stored by default as home/sprinkler.json on the HouseDepot service.
+If local storage is enabled, the file is also locally available in /etc/house/sprinkler.json.

+If the `-group=<name>` option is used, the name of the group is used as the path in HouseDepot, replacing the default `home`.

+It is possible to specify an alternate HouseSprinkler configuration file using the `-config=<file>` option.
+When this is used, the HouseDepot interface is disabled and HouseSprinkler will only use the specified config file.
+This is mostly used for testing, or when HouseDepot was not installed.

 ## Watering Program Execution

 When a program starts, either based on schedule or manually, zones are activated in an order calculated to maximize the soak time and minimize the elapsed program execution time: